chipsenkbeil/grid-side/README.md

 - Current Masonry.js version is `3.3.1`.
 - Current imagesLoaded.js version is `3.1.8`.
 - Current Modernizr.js version is `2.8.3`.
+- Current Highlight.js version is `8.7` and contains all 130 languages.

 Contents
 --------